-As organizations hurtle to an increasingly technology-driven, innovation-oriented, risky, and disruptive future, where is Internal Audit?
+As organisations hurtle to an increasingly technology-driven, innovation-oriented, riskys and disruptive future, where is Internal Audit?
 Very often, despite ongoing efforts to meet stakeholders’ growing list of needs, the answer is playing catch-up.

 Until recently, the Internal Audit profession had not faced the need to innovate, let alone reinvent itself.
-Now, as we approach the end of a decade of uncertainty, organizations face evolving strategic, reputational, operational, financial, regulatory, and cyber risks.
-The world is entering the fourth industrial revolution where new technologies, digitalization, robotics, and artificial intelligence are dramatically changing the business landscape.
+Now, as we approach the end of a decade of uncertainty, organisations face evolving strategic, reputational, operational, financial, regulatory and cyber risks.
+The world is entering the fourth industrial revolution where new technologies, digitalisation, robotics and artificial intelligence are dramatically changing the business landscape.

 Through consultation with audit committee chairs, executives, chief audit executives and business leaders, we have developed a blueprint which aims to clarify the expectations of Internal Audit and required enablers to meet these, codifying the most important elements.
 We call it Internal Audit 3.0, the next generation of Internal Audit.